Trayvon Is Already A Verb

 Don’t let a proper name become a common noun

 On election night of 2008, I was so excited that President Barack Obama won.
 I never thought I would live to see the day that the leader of the United States would be a African American man.
 One of the first things I thought about his election is that I hoped he would not be assassinated.
 The second thing is that I hoped is that young Black men would pull up their sagging jeans.

-It may seem trivial to be concerned about saggy pants, but at the time I live in New York city and I bore witness to boxers, briefs of many young men as they rode the subway or walked to school.
+It may seem trivial to be concerned about saggy pants, but at the time I live in New York City and I bore witness to boxers and briefs shown by many young men wearing saggy pants as they rode the subway or walked to school.
 I get that it is a style, but is so aesthetically displeasing to me.
 For some reason, I thought Obama’s presidency would inspire young men to pull up their pants.